 How to find the right market

-Along with the TU Wien
+Along with TU Wien Research Marketing

 It is not uncommon for researchers to receive important impulses for new development steps or for new research in new fields of application at a trade fair.

 At a trade fair, new developments from TU Wien also find a resonance in foreign media such as company journals, platforms and industry magazines that would otherwise be difficult to achieve without expensive adverts

 Several exhibits on one stand usually attract far more interested visitors than exhibits exhibited individually.
 When innovations from different disciplines are exhibited together, there is a good chance that visitors - especially from larger companies - will also discover a second or third particularly "hot" TU innovation idea for themselves.

 Several exhibits on one stand usually attract far more interested visitors than exhibits exhibited individually.
 If innovations from different specialist areas are exhibited together, there is a good chance that visitors - especially from larger companies - will also discover a second or third particularly "hot" TU innovation idea for themselves.
 High-ranking EU representatives, such as energy or science commissioners or members of parliamentary committees, are also more likely to be attracted to talks with TU representatives if they have several topics and exhibits.

 The best way to communicate research results at a trade fair is to use a functional prototype as an exhibit.
 However, the results of basic research for which no functional prototype is yet available can also be effectively communicated1 to various user industries worldwide, e.g. through an attractive principle model or an "eye-catcher" that attracts interested parties and invites them to a further technical discussion.

 "We went to the trade fair with a novel concept for commercial thermochemical energy storage systems without having a prototype.
 We came back with over 40 contacts and seven potential cooperation partners in very different fields of application, none of whom we knew beforehand.
 These companies came from Europe, India and Japan."